emrekilic87/react-connect-cyrpto-wallet-and-send-eth/README.md

-You can connect to metamask and send eth with this form.
+You can connect to metamask wallet and send Ethereum to another account with this form.

 Tech stacks;
 * Next.js (React Framework)
 * Metamask
 * Ethers
 * React Bootstrap
-* Ropsten Ethereum Faucet (fake eth for testing)
+* Ropsten Ethereum Faucet (fake ETH for testing)
 <br>
 Demo: https://react-connect-cyrpto-wallet-and-send-eth.vercel.app/